rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 sudo mariadb-secure-installation
 ```

-You will be asked to provide a password for your root user.
+The script will prompt you to provide a password for your root user.

 !!!
 NOTE

     The `mysql_secure_installation` command is now a symlink to the `mariadb-secure-installation` command:

     ```bash
     $ ll /usr/bin/mysql_secure_installation
     lrwxrwxrwx.
 1 root root 27 Oct 12  2023 /usr/bin/mysql_secure_installation -> mariadb-secure-installation
     ```